jayyovs/master/sql_style_guide.md

 ### Use single quotes

-While some sql dialects like BigQuery allow double quotes, most dialects treat double quotes as referring to column names.
+While some SQL dialects like BigQuery allow double quotes, most dialects treat double quotes as referring to column names.
 To avoid ambiguity, it's preferable to use single quotes.

 ```sql
 -- Bad